Cleveland National Forest: Hiking

 The best season for hiking is during the cooler fall, winter, and spring months.
-Many trails travel through the open chapparal and get very hot in the summer.
+Many trails travel through the open chaparral and get very hot in the summer.
 Summer hiking should be done in early morning hours on designated trails that offer shade.

 Poison oak is found along most trails.
 Ticks can be a problem in the spring and early summer.